UK Sponsorship Licence Applications & Guidance

 Any organisation or educational institution can apply for a sponsorship licence, provided they meet the relevant requirements.
 The organisation can be an independent business, franchise, or a newly-acquired business.
 Each organisation will have a different set of requirements that must be met before a UK Sponsorship License can be gained.

 We strongly recommend that organisations seek advice before making the application.
 If your application is refused, the organisation will not be allowed to submit an application again for 6 months.

 What happens next?

-Once the application is submitted with the evidence relevant to your organisation, the Home Office will review the evidence, and in most cases they visit the organisation in order to verify whether the organisation is compliant with the requirements.
+Once the application is submitted with the evidence relevant to your organisation, the Home Office will review the evidence, and may visit the organisation (Visits are currently suspended due to COVID) in order to verify whether the organisation is compliant with the requirements.
 You should seek advice in order to confirm what compliance requirements should be met by your organisation.

 Certificate of Sponsorship (CoS)